Ranzim/EnviroGram/README.md

 ### 2. Absolute Humidity ($AH$)
 **Description:** Absolute Humidity measures the actual weight of water vapor in a specific volume of air, regardless of the temperature.
 It is expressed in grams of moisture per cubic meter of air ($g/m^3$).
 *   **Why it matters:** Relative Humidity (%) can be misleading because warm air can "hold" more water than cold air.
 Absolute Humidity gives you the "true" amount of water present.
 This is crucial for applications like wood drying, document storage, or preventing mold.
-*   **Interpretation:** It helps track if moisture is actually entering a room (e.g., from a leak or open window) or if the humidity percentage is just changing because the heater turned on.

 **Formula:**
 $$ AH = \frac{6.112 \times \exp\left(\frac{17.67 \times T}{T + 243.5}\right) \times RH}{461.5 \times (T + 273.15)} $$